-At a certain point when we were older, I know for a fact my sisters and I would have gladly taken money at Christmas instead of matching sweatshirts with embroidered deer on them, but cold, hard cash didn’t sit well with my Mom.
+At a certain point when we girls were older, I know for a fact my sisters and I would have gladly taken money at Christmas instead of matching sweatshirts with embroidered deer on them, but cold, hard cash didn’t sit well with my Mom.
 “Too crass,” she said with a dismissive wave of her hand.
 “Besides, your father wants you to have actual Christmas presents.
 He didn’t have anything as a boy you know.”

 For some reason, Christmas is a holiday that compels people to dress their children in tartan plaids like a bunch of bagpipers.
-This is fine for small children, but we were adults when Mom decided it was time we girls dressed like Scottish sextuplets.
-That first year of Gifts in Bulk! we all lounged on Christmas day in matching plaid flannel sleep shirts.
-Sedated by Christmas cookies for breakfast, we were too lazy to object.
-Mom must have been pleased because the next year several of us moved through the house like silent monks in black plaid floor-length bathrobes the size of teepees, sweeping up dust bunnies as we swished down the hall.
-I used mine as a blanket when I got back to school.
+This is fine for small children, but we were adults when Mom decided it was time she dressed her girls like Scottish sextuplets.
+That first year we all lounged on Christmas day in matching plaid flannel sleep shirts.
+Sedated by Christmas cookies for breakfast, we were too lazy to object, and frankly, some of us were glad to get new pajamas.
+Mom must have been pleased because the next year all six girls swept through the house like silent monks in black plaid floor-length bathrobes the size of teepees, collecting dust bunnies as we swished down the hall.
+I used mine as a blanket when I got back to college after Christmas break.

-It was a long standing family tradition for my parents to give us books on Christmas Eve, carefully selected for each of us by my mother during a marathon shopping excursion to the grand Marshall Fields on State Street in Chicago.
+It was a long standing Broihier tradition for my parents to give us books on Christmas Eve, carefully selected for each of us by my mother during a marathon shopping excursion to Marshall Fields on State Street in Chicago.
 When I was seven, I remember getting The Runaway Bunny and The Ugly Duckling, both of which sent my little head spinning with embarrassment.
-What did she think I was, a baby?
+What did Mom think I was, a baby?
 Runaway Bunny?
 Who is she kidding?
-It immediately went missing under my youth bed.
+That book immediately went missing under my youth bed.
 The Ugly Duckling was no better.
 I could not get over the title of that one, which hit too close to home for this plain girl to extract any further message from the story.
 Although the books represented my mother’s thoughts about each of her girls, I remember wondering why I always got the bland books about girls in the wilderness, while my older sister got Animal Farm and Harriet the Spy.

 A few years ago Mom started giving us money for Christmas and birthdays, apologizing profusely for this modern blight on gift-giving.
-She could not keep up with packaging and hauling boxes to the post office.
+She simply could not keep up with buying gifts, packaging them and then hauling boxes to the post office for all her children.
 Who could?
 I would need a spreadsheet to organize what Mom has done in her head for fifty years.
 It was always her job to figure out whose birthday was that month and what was on everyone’s list for Christmas.
 I can barely do this job for two, let alone ten.
-It was the end of the gold-standard of gift-giving, the end of Gifts in Bulk! and the Christmas box from home.
+It was the end of the gold-standard of gift-giving, the end of Gifts in Bulk! and the end to the Christmas box from home.

-To me it was sad.
 My siblings and I are all very different and have followed various paths in life.
-At one point we were spread apart on the four corners of the continent, from LA to New York, Florida to Seattle.
-The Christmas box, sitting on the doorstep when I got home from work, was a connection I had to a family that I would only see once every two years or so.
-Thanks to my parents and their insistence on creating Christmas memories and continuing to treat us like children despite our ages, the box not only held the delight of a gift, but provided me a family structure when I was alone and reaffirmed my lineage:
+At one point we were anchored at the four corners of the continent, from LA to New York, Florida to Seattle.
+But the Christmas box, filled with ancestral cookies and well thought out gifts, would always be sitting on my doorstep when I got home from work on a deep December afternoon.
+It was a connection I had to my family, which I would only see once every two years or so.
+It was a confirming feeling that I was not forgotten, no matter how many kids they had.